finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

 # **PutSqlToExtractScalarParameters**
 > List&lt;ScalarParameter&gt; PutSqlToExtractScalarParameters (string body)

-[EXPERIMENTAL] PutSqlToExtractScalarParameters: Extract scalar parameter information from SQL
+PutSqlToExtractScalarParameters: Extract scalar parameter information from SQL

 Extracts information about all the scalar parameters defined in the given SQL statement  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.